Surfer12/OnlineFoodDelievery/src/resources/DesignStructure.md

 }
 ```

-2. **Method Overriding**: Different implementations for different menu items and strategies
+2. **Method Overriding**: Different implementations for notifications to customers and drivers about associated order updates.

 ## Design Patterns